 If you’re only comparing Thinkific vs. Teachable then it will largely depend on what you’re hoping to accomplish with online courses.

 Thinkific is probably best for course creators that want maximum design customization and some engagement features.
-Teachable is probably best for those who want a “create it and leave it” course with a slighty better built-in email.
+Teachable is probably best for those who want a “create it and leave it” course with a slightly better built-in email.

 But for some of the other things we talked about above, both platforms are missing key features.
-Thinkific has a very basic course platform, but it’s an afterthought–hardly a home for a thriving community.
-Teachable doesn’t even have one.

 Want a better option?

 So what if you could get a robust, immersive course experience and pair it with the community option that G2 ranked best in the business?
-And what if that course came with a beautiful app built-in, no matter what device you have?

 Mighty combines everything you need for live teaching and asynchronous learning--easily stepping between the two with a world-class modern community platform.

-And on top of all those features, your Mighty Network is available across the web, iOS, and Android which gives your members flexibility for how they interact with each other and your content.
+On top of all those features, your Mighty Network is available across the web, iOS, and Android which gives your members flexibility for how they interact with each other and your content.

 Try it out for yourself.
 It’s free to try for 14 days, no credit card required.